-Tony Perotti enters his second season as an assistant coach at LSU after spending three years as an assistant coach on Nikki Caldwell's staff at UCLA.
+Tony Perotti enters his fifth season as an assistant coach at LSU after spending three years as an assistant coach on Nikki Fargas's staff at UCLA.

-Perotti, who works with the Lady Tigers' post players, helped LSU reach its highest win total since 2008 in his first season.
-LSU captured 23 wins, reached the championship game of the Southeastern Conference Tournament and earned a berth in the NCAA Tournament second round.
+During Perotti’s first season with the Lady Tigers in 2012-13, LSU reached its highest win total since 2008.
+The Lady Tigers captured 23 wins, reached the championship game of the Southeastern Conference Tournament and earned a berth in the NCAA Tournament second round.

 Perotti helped guide UCLA to national prominence in his three seasons, which included two NCAA Tournament appearances and a 72-26 overall record.
 UCLA made drastic improvements in every season.
 In 2008-09, the Bruins compiled a 19-12 record and finished fourth in the Pac-10 Conference.
 The following year, Perotti and UCLA went 25-9 overall and reached the second round of the NCAA Tournament.